-I highly recommend visiting Nusa Penida island as it’s a fantastic day-trip to take from Bali, Indonesia!
+I highly recommend visiting Nusa Penida islands as it’s a fantastic day-trip to take from Bali, Indonesia!

 Nusa Penida is one of Indonesia’s 17,000 islands.
 Located about a 45-minute ferry ride east of Bali, this island just opened its doors to tourism TWO years ago and is now a common day trip!
-Although slowly becoming more Insta famous, the island is still extremely undeveloped and difficult to travel around.
+Although slowly becoming more Insta-famous, the island is still extremely under-developed and difficult to travel around.

 Visiting Kelingking Beach

 From the port, Kelingking beach is a 1.5 hour drive away.
 There are no paved roads on Nusa Penida, so the drive was EXTREMELY rough.
 Even with a seatbelt on, my head was still hitting the roof every time we went over a pothole.
 The roads are only wide enough for one car, so when another had to pass, it was terrifying having to move to the unsecured edge and look down at what seemed like your impending death below.
 At one point I swear the back tires of our van were hanging off the cliff!
 There are also a lot of motorbike drivers on the island, making the hilly and curvy roads dangerous for everyone.
 I saw two motorbike accidents in the one day that I visited – both people injured were inexperienced tourists!

 Klelingking Beach, said to resemble a dinosaur head (and it does!), is probably the island’s most famous attraction.
 It is common to get a photo here from the top of the hill looking down on the beach (like the one I took below).
 If you’re feeling brave you can attempt the very steep climb down to the beach itself.
 We didn’t do this, but if I had more time I would’ve liked to!